MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Adjustment.md

 lower
 -----

-The minimum value of the adjustment.
+The minimum value of the adjustment

 The **Gnome::GObject::Value** type of property *lower* is `G_TYPE_DOUBLE`.

+  * Parameter is readable and writable.

+  * Minimum value is -G_MAXDOUBLE.

+  * Maximum value is G_MAXDOUBLE.

+  * Default value is 0.0.

 page-increment
 --------------

-The page increment of the adjustment.
+The page increment of the adjustment

 The **Gnome::GObject::Value** type of property *page-increment* is `G_TYPE_DOUBLE`.

+  * Parameter is readable and writable.

+  * Minimum value is -G_MAXDOUBLE.

+  * Maximum value is G_MAXDOUBLE.

+  * Default value is 0.0.

 page-size
 ---------

-The page size of the adjustment.
+The page size of the adjustment

-Note that the page-size is irrelevant and should be set to zero if the adjustment is used for a simple scalar value, e.g. in a **Gnome::Gtk3::SpinButton**.

 The **Gnome::GObject::Value** type of property *page-size* is `G_TYPE_DOUBLE`.

+  * Parameter is readable and writable.

+  * Minimum value is -G_MAXDOUBLE.

+  * Maximum value is G_MAXDOUBLE.

+  * Default value is 0.0.

 step-increment
 --------------

-The step increment of the adjustment.
+The step increment of the adjustment

 The **Gnome::GObject::Value** type of property *step-increment* is `G_TYPE_DOUBLE`.

+  * Parameter is readable and writable.

+  * Minimum value is -G_MAXDOUBLE.

+  * Maximum value is G_MAXDOUBLE.

+  * Default value is 0.0.

 upper
 -----

-The maximum value of the adjustment.
+The maximum value of the adjustment

-Note that values will be restricted by upper - page-size` if the page-size property is nonzero.

 The **Gnome::GObject::Value** type of property *upper* is `G_TYPE_DOUBLE`.

+  * Parameter is readable and writable.

+  * Minimum value is -G_MAXDOUBLE.

+  * Maximum value is G_MAXDOUBLE.

+  * Default value is 0.0.

 value
 -----

-The value of the adjustment.
+The value of the adjustment

 The **Gnome::GObject::Value** type of property *value* is `G_TYPE_DOUBLE`.

+  * Parameter is readable and writable.

+  * Minimum value is -G_MAXDOUBLE.

+  * Maximum value is G_MAXDOUBLE.

+  * Default value is 0.0.